 Unlike corn, soybeans have the capacity to branch and compensate for thin stands.
 Uniformity in emergence is less important as soybeans flower during a longer window than corn.
 The key yield component for soybeans is not plants per acre, but nodes per acre.
-Later planted soybeans will be shorter and have fewer nodes per plant, so you must compensate for later planting by increasing your seeding rate by approximately 10,000 seeds per week after May 10.
+Late-planted soybeans will be shorter and have fewer nodes per plant, so you must compensate for later planting by increasing your seeding rate by approximately 10,000 seeds per week after May 10.

 In the chart below, note that "thickening up" a stand of soybeans doesn't add yield.
-You are better off with a thin stand early, than a thick stand planted late assuming the original stand is somewhat uniform.
+You are better off with a thin stand planted early, than a thick stand planted late assuming the original stand is somewhat uniform.